Maanvi5/catastrophe-claims-intelligence/discovery/current-state-workflow.md

 - Swiss Re — Tapping new tools for resiliency post-catastrophe
 - Swiss Re — Rapid Damage Assessment
 - Munich Re — Automated Damage Detection for Hurricane Response

+## 3. Claims Intake and Surge

+### What happens?

+After the catastrophe, affected policyholders begin reporting losses through the insurer's available claims channels.
+The insurer records the First Notice of Loss (FNOL) and captures the information needed to establish and begin handling the claim.

+During a catastrophe, the volume of incoming claims can increase sharply, creating pressure on claims staff and adjusting capacity.

+### Key decisions

+At intake, the insurer needs to:

+- Capture and validate the reported loss
+- Identify the type of claim and affected asset
+- Determine whether sufficient information is available to proceed
+- Route the claim into the appropriate handling workflow
+- Manage the surge in claims volume against available claims capacity

+### Who is involved?

+- Claims intake / first-notice-of-loss teams
+- Claims operations
+- Catastrophe claims management
+- Claims handlers / adjusters
+- External adjusting partners, where used

+### Information used

+- Policy and coverage information
+- Policyholder information
+- Loss date and location
+- Reported cause of loss
+- Affected asset / property
+- Reported damage
+- Estimated claim amount
+- Photos and supporting documentation
+- Existing claims information

+### Role of environmental intelligence

+At this stage, environmental information could potentially provide additional context about the reported event and its location.
+However, we have not yet established whether or how insurers use such information during initial claim intake.

+### Initial observation

+The catastrophe creates a capacity problem: claims volume can increase faster than the insurer's available claims and adjusting resources.

+This makes the subsequent triage and routing decision operationally important.

+### Open questions

+- How much of the initial claim information is captured automatically?
+- What information is available before a claim is reviewed by a claims handler?
+- When does formal triage occur?
+- Who makes the routing decision?
+- What determines the handling path?
+- Is environmental/event information available to the person making that decision?